illumikx/Cybersecurity/Open Source Intelligence Gathering/README.md

   This targets word document types ( you can change the filetype to txt. pdf or anything you desire) and its looking only a .gov sites copntainting text for default passwords.
 This can be very usefult to grab a list of default passwords easily

 For other Google Dorking ways check [Google Hacking Database](https://www.exploit-db.com/google-hacking-database)

+### Have I been Pwned

+Have i been pwned is a website you can visit to check if an email address has been affected by some type of data breach over the years.
+If you have the website collects the information and lets you know what breaches you've been part of. you can check it out [Here](https://haveibeenpwned.com)